51Degrees/specifications/pipeline-specification/wip/features/thread-safety.md

 Consequently, **Pipeline** and **Flow Element** implementations must be capable of handling multiple concurrent requests to the `Process` function.

+TODO - should this capability be included in the spec?
+It seems to rarely (never?) be used and adds non-trivial complexity to several core elements.
+In addition, a **Flow Element** can be added to multiple **Pipelines** once it has been built.
+This means that the processing performed by a **Flow Element** must also have no state information that is dependent on the **Pipeline** or the **Flow Elements** it contains.
+Where such state information is required, the element must maintain isolated instances of this state internally for each **Pipeline** it is added to and retrieve the correct state for the relevant **Pipeline** during processing.

 # Flow Data

 In general user-facing data structures linked to **Flow Data** do not need to be